babylonhealth/ios-playbook/Cookbook/Technical-Documents/DesignLibrary.md

 In order to implement a new factory method in `DesignLibrary` you need to be aware of all the available tools that we have.
-Also the nomenclature is important, so we will start with defining that we have.
+Also the nomenclature is important, so we will start with defining what we have.

 ### What are the `BentoKit` components and how to use them in order to create new factory methods in `DesignLibrary`